al2na/al2na.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 Jekyll does not come with any content nor does it have any templates or design elements.
 This is a common source of confusion when getting started.
-Jekyll does not come with anything you actually use or see on your website - you have to make it.
+Jekyll dfdf does not come with anything you actually use or see on your website - you have to make it.

 ### Why Should I Care?